 On OneTwoTrip.com you can book not only a one-way or round-trip flight but a multi-stop flight as well.

 A multi-stop flight cannot consist of more than four legs.

-Please note that every leg may have connecting flights so take this into account when planning your itinerary.
+Please note that there could be have connecting flights on every leg so take this into account when planning your trip.